Moving toward best practice when using propensity score weighting in survey observational studies: Two case studies

 Web Figure 1 illustrates the population-level covariate balance, measured by Population-level survey-weighted Standardized Mean Differences (PSMD), which align with the weights \((\omega_{1,p}(\mathbf{X}_i), \omega_{0,p}(\mathbf{X}_i))\) used in the effect estimation and correspond to the specifications outlined in Table \ref{Table1CommonBalancingWeightsUnderSurveySettings} for each target population and estimand.
 The PSMD for a baseline covariate \( X \) is calculated as the absolute difference between the weighted means of \( X \) for the treated and control groups, scaled by the pooled weighted standard deviation \( s_p \).
-Specifically, PSMD is defined as \(\textbar \bar{X}_1 - \bar{X}_0\textbar / s_p\), where the weighted means are \(\bar{X}_1 = \left(\sum_{i=1}^{n} \omega_{1,p}(\mathbf{X}_i) X_i Z_i\right) / \left(\sum_{i=1}^{n} \omega_{1,p}(\mathbf{X}_i) Z_i\right)\) for the treated group and \(\bar{X}_0 = \left(\sum_{i=1}^{n} \omega_{0,p}(\mathbf{X}_i) X_i (1 - Z_i)\right) / \left(\sum_{i=1}^{n} \omega_{0,p}(\mathbf{X}_i) (1 - Z_i)\right)\) for the control group.
+Specifically, PSMD is defined as \(|\bar{X}_1 - \bar{X}_0| / s_p\), where the weighted means are \(\bar{X}_1 = \left(\sum_{i=1}^{n} \omega_{1,p}(\mathbf{X}_i) X_i Z_i\right) / \left(\sum_{i=1}^{n} \omega_{1,p}(\mathbf{X}_i) Z_i\right)\) for the treated group and \(\bar{X}_0 = \left(\sum_{i=1}^{n} \omega_{0,p}(\mathbf{X}_i) X_i (1 - Z_i)\right) / \left(\sum_{i=1}^{n} \omega_{0,p}(\mathbf{X}_i) (1 - Z_i)\right)\) for the control group.
 The pooled weighted standard deviation, \( s_p \), reflects a composite measure of the variability of \( X \) within the treated and control groups, weighted according to the propensity score weights \( \omega_{1,p} \) and \( \omega_{0,p} \), and accounts for the sample size in each group.
 The figure compares the covariate balance for each population-level estimand—PATE, PATT, and PATO—using survey-weighted regression (W.PS).
-The visual evidence clearly demonstrates that W.PS achieves superior covariate balance, as indicated by a larger proportion of covariates achieving PSMDs below the 0.10 threshold, a criterion for adequate balance.\cite{Austin2015} This is further detailed in the grey-shaded cells of Web Table 17 , which shows how W.PS systematically improves covariate balance across most baseline characteristics.
-Specifically, W.PS achieves exact balance for PATO, further supporting its appropriateness for estimands where balancing the overlap population is critical.
+The visual evidence clearly demonstrates that W.PS achieves superior covariate balance, as indicated by a larger proportion of covariates achieving PSMDs below the 0.10 threshold, a conventional threshold for adequate balance.\cite{Austin2015} This is further detailed in the grey-shaded cells of Web Table 17, which shows how W.PS systematically improves covariate balance across most baseline characteristics.
+Specifically, W.PS achieves exact balance for PATO, as a result of Proposition \ref{ExactBalance}.
+We then estimate the average causal effect of elementary school special education services on fifth-grade math achievement, and the results are presented in Figure \ref{fig:forest_combined}(a), with numerical details provided in Web Table 27.